 For example, a person is waiting for a friend at a coffee shop.
 When the friend arrives, he walks toward the other person with his hand held out for a handshake.
 The person who had been waiting genuinely fears that his friend means to attack him, even though this fear is totally unreasonable.
 In order to avoid the perceived threat, the person punches his friend in the face.
 While the person’s claim of self-defense will not get him out of any criminal charges because of the unreasonable nature of his perception, it could reduce the severity of the charges or the eventual punishment.

 Some states also consider instances where the person claiming self-defense provoked the attack as imperfect self-defense.
 For example, if a person creates a conflict that becomes violent then unintentionally kills the other party while defending himself, a claim of self-defense might reduce the charges or punishment, but would not excuse the killing entirely.

-The use of self-defense must also match the level of the threat in question.
+Self-defense law requires the response to match the level of the threat in question.
 In other words, a person can only employ as much force as required to remove the threat.
 If the threat involves deadly force, the person defending themselves can use deadly force to counteract the threat.
 If, however, the threat involves only minor force and the person claiming self-defense uses force that could cause grievous bodily harm or death, the claim of self-defense will fail.

 Duty to Retreat

 The original laws regarding self-defense required people claiming self-defense to first make an attempt to avoid the violence before using force.
 This is also known as a “duty to retreat.”
 While most states have removed this rule for instances involving the use of nonlethal force, many states still require that a person make an attempt to escape the situation before applying lethal force.